 if a fire should ever occur.
 Building coverage for flood insurance is at the maximum of $250,000 per

 Between 1973 and 1983, Pilot Point insurance had a deductible of $250 for each occurrence.
 After

-many claims by unit owners, due to freeze-ups during the winter and due to the 1983 fire, our
+many claims by unit owners, due to freeze-ups during the winter, our Insurance Agent strongly

-Insurance Agent strongly recommended that Council increase the deductible figure to $10,000 for
+recommended that Council increase the deductible amount to $10,000 for each occurrence.
+Your

 INSURANCE INFORMATION FOR OWNERS OF